annaDostoevskaya/microblog/README.md

 # testingFlask
-In this is repository i write microblog with MIgel's megabook-flask
+In this is repository i write microblog with Migel's megabook-flask